FinQuiz blog post: concept guide + lecture video + Level I resources.

 Introduction to Financial Markets and Their Importance

 Financial markets form the backbone of any modern economy.
-Without them, savings, borrowing, investing, and risk management would become chaotic.
-Structured markets allow the orderly transfer of assets, ensure fair pricing, and connect buyers and sellers efficiently.
+They support savings, borrowing, investing, and risk management.
+Well-structured markets enable orderly transfer of assets, fair pricing, and efficient matching of buyers and sellers.

 The Core Functions of Financial Systems